 ACCOUNT INFORMATION

-Every securities account, central securities account and issuer account must contain the information prescribed by depository directive.
+Every securities account and central securities account must contain the information prescribed by depository directive.

 Participants must provide client information to the CSD in the manner and frequency stipulated by depository directive.

 The CSD must provide information to the Issuers of securities as required by the Act, Companies Act, any other law, rules and depository directive.